 This was the easiest group to compile, and I could have gone on.
 There are so many great names for hens!

 Don't be offended if your name is in here and you're only 26!
-These are particularly popular names for chickens which were common in my grandmother's generation - and many of them are popular again now!
+These are particularly popular names for chickens which were common in my grandmother's generation - and many of them are popular again now.

 Bonnie and Clyde were the only two of my Lemon Millefleur Sablepoot eggs to hatch.
-Bonnie later turned out to be a roo so was renamed Bono!
+Bonnie later turned out to be a rooster so had to be renamed Bono!

-Because I hatch almost every year, I've had my fair share of roos, and all of them have been named.
+Because I hatch almost every year, I've had my fair share of roosters, and all of them have been named.
 It's not quite as easy as for hens, but I've managed it!